argoproj-archive/docs/content/yaml/argo_tutorial_7_deploy_microservices_sockshop_app.md

  To see the deployed app, click **ENDPOINTS** and select the URL for the Sock Shop Application.

-## Deploy and Scale Your Custom Stateful App
+## Deploy and Scale Your Customized Stateful Microservices App

 ### Create your YAML files